nyaosorg/nyagos/Doc/nyagos_en.md

 ### `OUTPUT,ERR = nyagos.raweval('COMMAND-NAME','ARG-1','ARG-2'...)`

 It executes "COMMAND-NAME" with ARGs and returns commands' standard-output.
-COMMAND-NAME can not be a built-in command.
+COMMAND-NAME is not intepreted as a built-in command nor an alias.

 ### `WD = nyaos.getwd()`